RealDuckteam/Duckteam/README.md

 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with WHMCS
 - 💬 Ask me about Errors
-- 📫 How to reach me: duckteam@galaxic-galaxy.de
+- 📫 How to reach me on Discord: duckteam
 - 😄 Pronouns: He/Him